 We know prescription costs can add up, so we encourage individuals and families who are managing food allergies to take advantage of the following options to help make this medication more affordable.

 Please note: The links below are provided for convenience only.
 FARE does not review, test, sponsor, endorse or recommend any products or services that may appear on our blog.

 - Mylan Specialty’s “$0 Co-Pay Card” for EpiPen® Auto-Injector

-With the $0 co-pay card, you could be eligible to save on up to three EpiPen 2-Pak® or EpiPen Jr 2-Pak® cartons (with a maximum benefit of up to $100 per EpiPen 2-Pak) every time you fill your prescription, now through December 31, 2015.
+With the $0 co-pay card, you could be eligible to save on up to six EpiPen 2-Pak® or EpiPen Jr 2-Pak® cartons (with a maximum benefit of up to $300 per EpiPen 2-Pak) every time you fill your prescription, now through December 31, 2016.

 - Lineage Therapeutics’ “$0 Co-Pay Offer” for Generic Epinephrine Auto-Injector

-The approved generic for Adrenaclick® may provide a lower-cost option to patients.
+Lineage Therapeutics offers an approved generic for Adrenaclick®.
 Commercially insured patients will receive their epinephrine auto-injector at $0 cost.
-Cash paying patients will receive up to $300 off their out-of-pocket cost (This offer is valid for a maximum savings of $100 per pack (limit of 3 packs)).
+Cash paying patients will receive up to $300 off their out-of-pocket cost (offer is valid for a maximum savings of $100 per pack, limit of 3 packs).

-Be advised that the devices operate in different ways, so it is important to discuss your options with your doctor and be properly trained to use the device.
-You can find tips for getting the auto-injector you want and links to important information about each product, and training videos on how to use them on our the epinephrine auto-injector page of our website.
+Be advised that the different auto-injectors on the market operate in different ways, so it is important to discuss your options with a health care professional and be properly trained to use the device prescribed to you/your family member.
+You can find tips for getting the auto-injector you want, links to important information about each product, and training videos on how to use them on the epinephrine auto-injector page of our website.
 Please note that these offers are not valid for prescriptions covered by or submitted for reimbursement under Medicaid, Medicare, or similar federal or state programs.